MRC boards and panels usually undertake a triage stage 5-6 weeks before the funding meeting. The purpose of triage is to:

 Board and panel members must maintain objectivity in their assessment and be aware of the potential for unconscious bias and the impact this may have on review.

-All board and panel members are encouraged to attend MRC-led unconscious bias workshops specifically designed to:
+- encouraging all board and panel members to attend MRC-led unconscious bias workshops specifically designed to:

 4.2 Responsible use of metrics